Creamy Cucumber Salad

 • Cucumbers: I like to use English cucumbers for this recipe because they’re not as seedy and watery as Kirby (used for pickling).
 English cucumbers are the long cucumbers you see in the produce department wrapped in plastic.
 They’re also called hothouse or seedless cucumbers.

-• Greek Yogurt: I prefer full-fat Greek yogurt for the best flavor but you can use reduced fat or non-fat.
+• Greek Yogurt: For the best flavor, I prefer full-fat Greek yogurt, but you can use reduced-fat or non-fat.
+Sour cream is a great substitute for the yogurt.

 • Ranch Dressing: It really was created on a ranch called Hidden Valley Ranch!

-• White Wine Vinegar: White wine vinegar is white wine that has been fermented and oxidized.
+• White Wine Vinegar: White wine vinegar is fermented and oxidized white wine.
 You can also use distilled white vinegar or rice vinegar.

 • Dill: If possible, use fresh dill.